l4zz3rj0d/htaccess-upload-bypass/README.md

 </body>
 </html>
 ```
-## Result

-The file uploaded successfully
+If it executes by visiting the image link,then there is no need of using .htaccess.
 ### PHP code did NOT execute

-The server treated .jpg files strictly as images
+If the server treats .jpg files strictly as images

-This indicated that the server was not parsing .jpg files as PHP by default.

 ## Bypass Technique: .htaccess Upload